-In some instances, the department chair and dean may believe that the addition of a disciplinary expert from outside of UA will help guide a department to the next level.
-In those cases, the department chair should consult with the dean, who will request that an external reviewer be included in the process.
+A best practice for Academic Program Review is the addition of a disciplinary expert from outside of UA who will help guide a department to the next level.
+The department chair should consult with the dean, who will request that an external reviewer be included in the process.
 Selection of the external reviewer will be handled by the college dean and department and approved by the Provost.
-(For more information on hosting an external reviewer, please contact OIE.)
+If the department chair and dean do not feel that an external reviewer is beneficial at this time to the review of the department, the department chair and dean should provide an explanation to the Senior Associate Provost.